Council of Five Elders: Tokugawa hegemony

 Ieyasu engaged his sons and daughters into political marriages which became a cause of disagreement between the Elders and Commissioners.
 Ieyasu married his son Tadateru to Date Masamune's daughter Irohahime.
-The cause for disagreement in these matters were due to statements in ”The wall writings of Osaka Castle" (Japanese: 大阪城中壁書 Osakajochu-kabegaki) of 1595 that marriages would need the consultation of both Elders and Commissioners.
+The cause for disagreement in these matters were due to statements in ”The wall writings of Osaka Castle" (大阪城中壁書 Osakajochu-kabegaki) of 1595 that marriages would need the consultation of both Elders and Commissioners.
 The Commissioners called for Ieyasu's resignation on the grounds of these marriages.
 One of the retainers, Ishida Mitsunari, complained about this matter to Maeda Toshiie.
 Ieyasu insisted that it was not a big matter; and this issue was resolved by Horio Yoshiharu, who happened to be a friend of Ieyasu.

 Rise of conflict

 After the death of Hideyoshi, friction generated between the council members.
-Two factions formed, the Bunchiha (Japanese: 文治派; those who wished for a state governed by a specialized civil service) and the Bundanha (Japanese: 武断派; those in favor of a strong military authority); Tokugawa Ieyasu was part of the bundanha.
+Two factions formed, the Bunchiha (文治派; those who wished for a state governed by a specialized civil service) and the Bundanha (武断派, those in favor of a strong military authority); Tokugawa Ieyasu was part of the bundanha.
 One year after Maeda Toshiie died, Ieyasu saw his chance to take control.
 The death of Maeda Toshiie in 1599 made Ieyasu the most experienced of the Five Elders.
 Finally, due to the fact that Uesugi Kagekatsu had been illegally constructing and restoring forts, Ieyasu was able to justify going to battle which led to the Battle of Sekigahara in 1600.
 Following the battle, in 1603, Ieyasu became Shōgun while Hideyori was declared naidaijin.
 Ieyasu sent his granddaughter, Senhime to Osaka to marry Hideyori in order to stabilize the relationship between the two families.